-- (1) The Municipality must cause a notice with the contents contemplated in section 47 to be served of at least the following applications: - (a) an application referred to in section 45(1); - (b) a determination of a zoning contemplated in section 13; - (c) an application for subdivision, amendment or cancellation of a subdivision contemplated in section 15(2)(d) and (k) respectively; - (d) an application for consolidation contemplated in section 15(2)(e); - (e) the amendment, deletion or imposition of a condition contemplated in section 15(2)(h). - (2) A notice contemplated in subsection (1) must be served- - (a) in accordance with section 35; - (b) in at least two of the official languages of the Province most spoken in the area concerned; - (c) on each person whose rights or legitimate expectations will be affected by the approval of the application; and - (d) on every owner of land adjoining the land concerned. - (3) The Municipality may require the serving of a notice as contemplated in this section for any other application made in terms of this By-law and that is not listed in subsection (1). - (4) The Municipality may require the applicant to attend to the serving of a notice as contemplated in subsection (2). - (5) An applicant who serves a notice in terms of this section must within the period determined by the Municipality of the service of that notice provide the Municipality with proof, as determined by the Municipality, of the service of the notice in accordance with subsection (2). - (6) The Municipality may require the applicant to make the application available for inspection by members of the public at a public place determined by the Municipality. - (7) When the municipality intends to conduct development or an activity contemplated in subsection (1)(a) to (e) it must cause a notice to be served as contemplated in subsection (2).
+- (1) The Municipality must cause a notice with the contents contemplated in section 47 to be served of at least the following applications: - (a) an application referred to in section 45(1); - (b) a determination of a zoning contemplated in section 13; - (c) an application for subdivision, amendment or cancellation of a subdivision plan contemplated in section 15(2)(d) and (j) respectively; - (d) an application for consolidation contemplated in section 15(2)(e); and - (e) the amendment, deletion or imposition of a condition contemplated in section 15(2)(g). - (2) A notice contemplated in subsection (1) must be served- - (a) in accordance with section 35; - (b) in at least two of the official languages of the Province most spoken in the area concerned; - (c) on each person whose rights or legitimate expectations will be affected by the approval of the application; and - (d) on every owner of land adjoining the land concerned. - (3) The Municipality may require the serving of a notice as contemplated in this section for any other application made in terms of this By-law and that is not listed in subsection (1). - (4) The Municipality may require the applicant to attend to the serving of a notice as contemplated in subsection (2). - (5) An applicant who serves a notice in terms of this section must within the period determined by the Municipality, from the service of that notice, provide proof of the service of the notice in accordance with subsection (2). - (6) The Municipality may require the applicant to make the application available for inspection by members of the public at a public place determined by the Municipality.